 The other genuine alternative to Aman Kyoto.
 Smaller footprint, hilltop location with city views, and a service standard that holds up against the comparison.
 Significantly easier to book.

 The wellness-luxury alternative in Ubud.
-Smaller than the Aman properties but with a stronger spa and wellness program.
+Smaller than the Aman properties but with a stronger spa and wellness programme.
 Worth the comparison if your trip is built around the spiritual or wellness angle rather than the architecture.

 The clifftop alternative in Uluwatu.
 Different design language — Italian-modernist rather than Balinese-traditional — but the same level of service and the privacy that defines an Aman stay.